Social Security Disability Lawyers in Philadelphia

 Addressing Common Concerns about Disability Programs

-Like most government programs, the SSD program is highly complex, and can be very confusing.
-It is likely that you have questions about some parts of the process and whether you qualify for benefits.
+Like most government programs, the SSD program is highly complex and confusing.
+You likely have questions about some parts of the process and whether you qualify for benefits.
 Our lawyers are prepared and knowledgeable.
 They will sit down with you and explain the rules, procedures, and requirements for disability.
 Some of the more common questions we are asked include:

 What if My Claim Was Denied?

-Claim denials are extremely common.
-It is imperative you come see us if your claim is denied.
+Claim denials are widespread.
+You must come to see us if your claim is denied.
 We can evaluate your situation and help you file an appeal.
 Come to us soon, however, because an appeal must be filed within 60 days of rejection of the initial claim.

 What if I Have Not Worked Enough to Qualify for SSD?

-Those who have not paid enough into the system, or who are minors may apply for Supplemental Security Income (SSI) rather than SSD.
+Those who have not paid enough into the system or are minors may apply for Supplemental Security Income (SSI) rather than SSD.